JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 {% endcoderay %}

 But wait!
 Whenever you add a new wrapper, you'll have to write these operators overloads again.
-Besides the fact you'll type a lot of boilerplate code, computed assignment operators will be the same as those of vector4f (that is, invoke the corresponding operator overload and return the object), and even some operators overloads will have the same code as the one of vector4f operators.
+Besides the fact that you will need to type a lot of boilerplate code, computed assignment operators will be the same as those of vector4f (that is, invoke the corresponding operator overload and return the object), and even some operators overloads will have the same code as the one of vector4f operators.
 Code duplication is never good, and we should look for ways to avoid it.

 If we had encountered this problem for classes with entity semantics, we would have captured the common code into a base class, and delegate the specific behavior to virtual methods, a typical use of classical dynamic